A/N: Warning for more violence in this chapter.

 But then, maybe it was just the head wound.

-Without his weapon, Tag was left wide open, barely able to put up a fight when the newcomer grabbed him by the hair, yanked Tag’s head down, and brought his knee up until it met the man’s face.
-Tag collapsed onto the ground, motionless.
+Without his weapon, Tag was left wide open, barely able to put up a fight when the man grabbed him by the hair, yanked Tag’s head down, and brought his knee up until it met the Tag’s face.
+The thief collapsed onto the ground, motionless.

 Gareth squinted.
 “Did you kill him?”

-“No. At least, I don’t think so.”
+“No. I don’t think so, anyway.”
 The man glanced at the other brother’s body, where long fingers of blood were snaking along the ground toward him, reaching for him.
 “I try to limit myself to one murder a day.
 Are you alright?”

 The man’s voice sounded familiar, as did his accent— it was the softer, rounded accent of the north.
-Gareth peered up at the man, trying to place him, but the alley was dark and his right eye was swelling shut.
+Gareth peered up at the man, trying to place him, but the alley was dark and his right eye was beginning to swell shut.
 “I will be, thanks to you.”

 The man hummed and retrieved his sword, a sleek, narrow thing that he wiped off and tucked easily into a sheath at his hip.
-When he started toward Gareth, Gareth shrank back, and the man stilled.
-“Come, it’s alright,” he said, his voice gentle.
-“I want to check your injuries.”
+When he started toward Gareth, Gareth shrank back, and the man stilled, held his hands up between them.
+“Come on, it’s alright,” he said, his voice gentle.
+“I only want to check your injuries.”

 “Can I trust you?”

 The man tutted.
 “You really did take a wrong turn somewhere, didn’t you?
 You shouldn’t trust anyone in Greysdale.
-But,” he began cheerfully, “I don’t see that you have a choice.”
+But,” he said cheerfully, “I don’t see that you really have a choice.”

 “I’m looking for Kramer Street,” Gareth mumbled as the man knelt beside him.